parryc/thevoid/templates/leflan/language_azeri.md

 : genitive.
 Takes `n` as the buffer consonant, rather than the more common `y`.
 For example, `evindən:from her house`.

 -(n)I or ∅
 : accusative.
-The accusative is only marked when it is a definite object (e.g. "the apple") or a person, otherwise it is unmarked and is understood from context.
+The accusative is only marked when it is a definite object (e.g. "the apple" or "this apple") or a person, otherwise it is unmarked and is understood from context.
+So monosyllabic words, such as `nə:what` or `su:water` use _y_ as the joining consonant.

 -(y)A
 : dative.
 Indicates indirect object as well as movement towards a place.